TusharBabuHub/Auralyse_API/README.md

 https://docs.digitalocean.com/products/app-platform/getting-started/sample-apps/flask/
 https://docs.digitalocean.com/products/app-platform/how-to/deploy-from-container-images/

 The deployement is done using container via Dockerfile.
-Currently, we have used TensorFlow based one here.
+Currently, we have used TensorFlow based image here.
 Other DockerFiles can be utilised, with emphasis on the python and the related package versions.

 A connection to github codebase would mean automatic refresh of the application when changes are made to the code.